Fifteen volumes, beginner to professional.

 Completed in the 1950's

-Many private teachers use no method at all — they assign pieces based on intuition and experience.
-This works brilliantly for master teachers with decades of experience.
 It works less well for the 90% of teachers who are still developing their pedagogical instincts.

-Cellosophy gives every teacher a proven sequence with built-in scaffolding, video demonstrations of every piece, and predictable "envelope moments" — the specific places where students will struggle, identified across 15,000 hours of teaching the same material.
+Cellosophy gives every teacher a proven sequence with built-in scaffolding, video demonstrations of every piece, and predictable "envelope moments": the specific places where students will struggle, identified across 15,000 hours of teaching the same material.

-Cellosophy features music from nine centuries.
-Most pieces in Volumes 1–2 are not originally for cello — they're transcribed from orchestral, keyboard, and vocal works.
 This avoids the problem of students learning simplified arrangements and then being confused by the real thing later.

-By Volume 3, most pieces are complete, unabridged transcriptions.
-Starting in Volume 4, the 2nd cello accompaniment appears on every page — building chamber music instincts from the intermediate level.
+Starting in Volume 4, the 2nd cello accompaniment appears on every page, building chamber music instincts from the intermediate level.

 HILDEGARD VON BINGEN CARITAS VARIATIONS JOHN DOWLAND FLOW MY TEARS